Yorkshire Terrier

 Yorkies make for excellent watchdogs.
 They will alert you to every little thing going on.
 They can be a little barky, so you must train them to be quiet on command.
 They are un-trusting of strangers, and you must ensure they are socialised early to combat this.

-They should be fine with other dogs and cats if brought up with them.
-They can be a little bossy, as with most terriers.
-They are hunters, so the instinctive need to chase neighbour’s cats and small animals is probably too strong to control.
-Ensure your outside area is well enclosed and they can’t escape when giving chase.
+If brought up with other dogs and cats, they should be fine.
+However, as with most terriers, they can be a little bossy.
+They are hunters, so their instinctive need to chase neighbours’ cats and small animals is probably too strong to control.
+Ensure your outside area is well enclosed so they can’t escape when giving chase.

-Yorkshire terriers are relatively intelligent and reasonably easy to train but are a little stubborn and independent.
+Yorkshire terriers are relatively intelligent and reasonably easy to train, but they are a little stubborn and independent.
 You will want to discover their motivation reward early on to make the best progress.
-They prefer fun and playful training rather than being harsh or forceful.
+They prefer fun and playful training rather than harsh or forceful training.
 They are slow and difficult to house-train and walk on a lead.

-They shed very little hair, but it does require clipping which would normally be done by a professional every few months.
-This makes it more expensive, but you could learn to do it yourself if you have the time or inclination.
+They shed very little hair, but they do require clipping, which would normally be done by a professional every few months.
+This makes it more expensive, but you could learn to do it yourself with the time or inclination.

 Yorkshire Terrier Stats

-The Yorkshire Terrier is the result of cross-breeding between various terrier types and first appeared around England’s Yorkshire region during the middle of the 19th century.
+The Yorkshire Terrier resulted from cross-breeding between various terrier types and first appeared around England’s Yorkshire region during the middle of the 19th century.
 The early Yorkshire Terriers could be as large as 6kg and were used, similar to other terrier breeds, to kill rats.
 Over time, breeders produced a smaller, more beautiful dog, a household pet and show dog, rather than a rat killer.

 • Weight -3kg –8kg